-A new study about the benefits of having a cat or dog finds that teenagers benefit from household pets in a number of ways.
+A new study about the benefits of having a cat or dog finds that teens with pets benefit from household pets in a number of ways.
 The study looked specifically at the associations between adolescents’ relationships with their pets and social media use.
 This is the first study to explore links between owning pets, online social competence, and social media use.
 In particular, it focuses on how pets can act as either a substitute or a complement to social interactions online.

 The study, published this week in the Child and Adolescent Social Work Journal, had several key findings.
-First, adolescents who have dogs were more likely to check social media more frequently, give and receive online social support, and feel less social isolation.
+First, teens with pets, specifically dogs, were more likely to check social media more frequently, give and receive online social support, and feel less social isolation.

 Secondly, the more time spent with a pet, the more likely the adolescent played online games for leisure and browsed the internet about animals.